St Helens, Merseyside: Civic history

-St Helens first became responsible for the administration of the wider area in 1836 when made a Registration sub-district of the Prescot Parish as part of the Municipal Corporations Act 1835 that devolved control down to the more localised Parish control (spurred on by the Reform Act 1832).
+St Helens first became responsible for the administration of the wider area in 1836 when made a registration sub-district of the Prescot Parish as part of the Municipal Corporations Act 1835 that devolved control down to the more localised parish control (spurred on by the Reform Act 1832).

-St Helens, in Hardshaw of Windle, constructed its original Town Hall in 1839 that served as a legal court, meeting house, and administrative centre.
-It also held Council meetings for Aldermen and Parishioners alike.
+St Helens, in Hardshaw of Windle, constructed its original town hall in 1839 that served as a legal court, meeting house, and administrative centre.
+It also held council meetings for aldermen and parishioners alike.

-In 1868, St Helens was incorporated as a borough (covering the 4 Townships).
+In 1868, St Helens was incorporated as a borough (covering the four townships).
 In response to the old, smaller, hall suffering fire damage in 1872 a new hall was planned.
 This current town hall was built between 1872 and 1876.
 In 1889 St Helens was again reformed, this time as a county borough with greater responsibility over an increased area of land.
 This was part of an ongoing process of local government restructure during the Victorian era, this time as part of the Municipal Corporations Act 1882.

 As a county borough, St Helens was, from 1889 to 1974, inside the administrative county of Lancashire.
-On 1 April 1974, under the provisions of the Local Government Act 1972, St Helens became the administrative centre of the Metropolitan Borough of St Helens in the newly created Merseyside Metropolitan county.
-At this time St Helens Council replaced all the local Councils within the prescribed area.
+On 1 April 1974, under the provisions of the Local Government Act 1972, St Helens became the administrative centre of the Metropolitan Borough of St Helens in the newly created Merseyside metropolitan county.
+At this time St Helens Borough Council replaced all the local councils within the prescribed area.